-The District does not usually review land divisions/land use cases or provide State Division of Real Estate letters/flood hazard reports for projects that are located within incorporated cities.
-Exceptions are made for cases with items of specific interest to the District including District Master Drainage Plan facilities, other regional flood control and drainage facilities which could be considered a logical component or extension of a master plan system, and District Area Drainage Plan fees (development mitigation fees).
+The Riverside County Flood Control and Water Conservation District (District) does not normally recommend conditions for land divisions or other land use cases in incorporated cities.
+The District also does not plan Check city land use cases or provide State Division of Real Estate letters or other flood hazard reports for such cases.
+District comments/recommendations for such cases are normally limited to items of specific interest to the District including District Master Drainage Plan facilities, other regional flood control and drainage facilities which could be considered a logical component or extension of a master plan system, and District Area Drainage Plan fees (development mitigation fees).
+In addition, information of a general nature is provided.

-The District has not reviewed the proposed project in detail and the following comments do not in any way constitute or imply District approval or endorsement of the proposed project with respect to flood hazard, public health and safety or any other such issue:
+The District's review is based on the above-referenced project transmittal, received December 14, 2020.
+The District has not reviewed the proposed project in detail, and the following comments do not in any way constitute or imply District approval or endorsement of the proposed project with respect to flood hazard, public health and safety, or any other such issue:

-- This project proposes channels, storm drains 36 inches or larger in diameter, or other facilities that could be considered regional in nature and/or a logical extension of the adopted Murrieta Creek Master Drainage Plan.
-The District would consider accepting ownership of such facilities upon written request from the City.
+This project would not be impacted by District Master Drainage Plan facilities, nor are other facilities of regional interest proposed.
+This project involves District proposed Master Drainage Plan facilities, namely, The District will accept ownership of such facilities on written request of the City.
 Facilities must be constructed to District standards, and District plan check and inspection will be required for District acceptance.
+Plan check, inspection, and administrative fees will be required.
+This project proposes channels, storm drains 36 inches or larger in diameter, or other facilities that could be considered regional in nature and/or a logical extension of the adopted Murrietz Creek Master Drainage Plan.
+The District would consider accepting ownership of such facilities on written request of the City.
+Facilities must be constructed to District standards, and District plan check and inspection will be required for District acceptance.
+Plan check, inspection, and administrative fees will be required.

+Re: PA 20-1371, APN 916-400-042 and 916-400-058

-Plan check, inspection and administrative fees will be required. - This project is located within the limits of the District's Murrieta Creek/Santa Gertrudis Area Drainage Plan for which drainage fees have been adopted; applicable fees should be paid for by cashier's check or money order written out only to the Flood Control District or City prior to issuance of building or grading permits, whichever comes first.
-Fees to be paid should be at the rate in effect at the time of issuance of the actual permit.
+□ This project is located within the limits of the District's Murrieta Creek (□Murrieta Valley □ Temecula Valley □ Santa Gertrudis Valley □Warm Springs Valley) Area Drainage Plan for which drainage fees have been adopted.
+If the project is proposing to create additional impervious surface area, applicable fees should be paid by cashier's check or money order only to the Flood Control District or City prior to issuance of grading or building permits.
+Fees to be paid should be at the rate in effect at the time of issuance of the actual permit. □ An encroachment permit shall be obtained for any construction related activities occurring within District right of way or facilities, namely, Santa Gertrudis Valley Harveston/Date Street Stage 2 Storm Drain.
+For further information, contact the District's Encroachment Permit Section at 951.955.1266.

+☐ The District's previous comments are still valid.